re-ops/re-docs/usage/README.md

 ```

-We can also stop our components by running:
+stop components by running:

 ```clojure
 [re-mote]λ: (stop)
 ```

-When making rapid changes its easier to stop and start in once go:
+resets runs both stop and start in once go:

 ```clojure
 [re-mote]λ: (reset)
 ```

+Note:
-Note: When changing a single function its better to re-eval it before running reset (reloading a broken ns will fail and you will need to restart the REPL).
+ * When changing a single function its better to re-eval.
+ * Resetting a broken ns will fail and you will need to restart the REPL so its a good idea to re-eval first.

 ## Re-core

-In Re-core we create and manage systems (VM's, pyhsical hosts etc..), in order to create them we use a fluent functional interface that includes presets like instance size, volumes and types:
+Re-core enables us create and manage systems (VMs, physical hosts, containers), in order to create them we use a fluent functional interface that includes presets like instance size, volumes and types:

 ```clojure